 Net prices.
 Money’s estimated net price of a degree is likely to be higher than the average price actually paid by most families at that institution.
 It is crucial to understand that while the Money net price estimate is based on the average price charged by the college, you and your family will pay less than that if your student receives any federal, state or private scholarships.
 We do not include that aid in our estimate, because it’s money that you can take to any college.
 In addition, our net price is based on the average student’s time-to-degree.
 If you finish in four years, that likely will reduce your cost.

 Former Money senior writer Kim Clark was instrumental in developing our methodology and rankings.
 Mark Schneider, now the director of the Institute of Education Sciences, and Matthew Soldner, now the commissioner of the National Center for Education Evaluation and Regional Assistance at the Institute of Education Sciences, consulted with Money on the creation of these rankings in 2014 when they were at the American Institutes for Research.
 Cameron Smither, now at the American Association of State Colleges & Universities, also influenced Money’s rankings while he worked at AIR.

 Money is thankful to several higher education experts whose insights in recent years helped us make decisions on what data to use and how to weigh it.

 The Money editorial staff is solely responsible for the final ranking decisions.

-All the information for Money’s Best Colleges of 2020, which includes tuition prices, with and without aid, percentages, average graduation debt, and early career earnings, was researched by Money.
-However, Money does not guarantee that this information will apply to each person nor guarantees any early career earnings
+Disclaimer: All the information for Money’s Best Colleges of 2022, which includes tuition prices, financial aid, percentages, average student debt and early career earnings, was researched by Money.
+However, Money does not guarantee that this information will apply to each person nor guarantees any early career earnings.